A Grand Unification of Quantum Algorithms: From QSP to QSVT

 \section{From QSP to QSVT}

 In this section, we develop the framework of QSVT, starting with quantum signal processing and then providing a concrete application of this technology to amplitude amplification.
 Building off this example, we establish quantum eigenvalue transforms and finally quantum singular value transforms.
 Overall, this section is meant to be pedagogical and easily accessible to readers with a background in basic quantum circuits and linear algebra, as the constructions of this section underlie the remainder of the work.
+For more details on QSP and QSVT, including alternate introductions to the topics, rigorous proofs, and applications not covered here, see \cite{low2017quantum, Low_2016, gilyen2019quantum, Gily_n_2019}.